Webster in Taylor County, West Virginia — The American South (Appalachia)

 Related marker.
 Click here for another marker that is related to this marker.

 Also see . . .
 Wikipedia Entry for Anna Jarvis.
 “On May 10, 1908, three years after her motherís death, Jarvis held a memorial ceremony to honor her mother and all mothers at Andrews Methodist Episcopal Church, today the International Motherís Day Shrine, in Grafton, West Virginia, marking the first official observance of Motherís Day.
 The International Motherís Day Shrine has been a designated National Historic Landmark since October 5, 1992.
 Although Jarvis did not attend this service, she sent a telegram that described the significance of the day as well as five hundred white carnations for all who attended the service.
-As she spoke in Philadelphia at the Wanamakerís Store Auditorium, she moved (Submitted on June 29, 2014.)
+As she spoke in Philadelphia at the Wanamakerís Store Auditorium, she moved her audience with the power of her speech.”
+(Submitted on June 29, 2014.)

 Categories. • Notable Persons •